 $50 – Minimum Probate Judge fee

-Finally, processing time varies depending on which option you choose.
-If you’re in a hurry, the expedited processing option, which will process within 24 hours of the date of receipt, might be a good choice.
-Standard processing will typically take 3-5 business days.
+Standard processing time varies depending on which filing option you choose.
+If you’re in a hurry, online filing is always the fastest route.
+If you want to file on paper but still want a quick formation, the expedited processing option, which will process within 24 hours after it’s received, might be a good choice.
+Otherwise, processing will typically take 3-5 business days.

 Want Help Filing Your Certificate of Formation?

 Let’s be honest: you’ve got a lot on your plate.
 Filing paperwork can take time away from your other tasks, ones more focused on setting your budding LLC up for success.

 The good news is that you don’t need to file the Certificate of Formation yourself.
 But if an attorney is out of your price range, hiring an LLC creation service is a great option.

 There’s no shortage of business incorporation services out there, but not all of them are equal.
 Each one offers different packages, costs, and processing times, so it’s important to find the right fit for your LLC.